 More on…Are You Recovering From Grief and Loss?

 I have worked and comforted many families traumatized by the loss of a loved one.
-I, too, lost my mother when I was 18 years old, my father when I was 45, and most recently, I lost my oldest son, a disabled soldier, to suicide.
+I, too, lost my mother when I was 18 years old.
+My father when I was 45.
+Most recently, I lost my oldest son, a disabled soldier, to suicide.
 He was 35 years old.
 Each of these losses had a major impact on my life and left me heart broken.

 A day does not go by, that I see a family caregiver post about the death of a family member.
-I developed this section on my site, to help others find ways to make their journey bearable and find ways to express their grief in healthy and creative ways.
+I developed this section on my site, to help others find ways to make their journey bearable.
+I wanted to help others find ways to express their grief in healthy and creative ways.

 Recovering from grief and loss is a long and painful journey.
 There are better days ahead.
 Days filled with joy and happiness.
 I am here to help you find them.